alvarocafe/BlenderBEM/README.md

 ## How to use

-First, add a mesh object in Blender.
+First, add a mesh object in Blender and save the project in the same folder as the BlenderBEM script.
 Select the object and click "Prepare Mesh" to start the method and let BlenderBEM know which object will be used for the analysis.

 Now, change to Object Mode by pressing the Tab key and select some polygons with the mouse.
 Use the Shift key together with the left mouse button or press b to box select.
 Press the "Submit polys to potential" to submit those polygons to the boundary condition potential specified.